VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 ### Introduction

 I've been writing unit tests since 2017.
-I wrote many bad tests.
+I've written many bad tests.
 Bad tests didn't help me, they made my work harder.
-I wrote many good tests.
+I've also written many good tests.
-Good tests helped me to refactor without bugs and deliver complex features faster.
+Good tests helped me to refactor without introducing regression bugs and deliver complex features faster.

 Every time I wrote a good or a bad test I wondered: why some tests help me work productive and some prevent it.
 Over time I learned more about testing and developed a set of rules that I follow.
 Rules help me write good tests.
 This article is an attempt to extract the rules from my head and put them on paper.